Alando0123/android_device_blu_r1_plus-twrp/README.md

-# Minimal TWRP Tree for BLU R1 PLUS  by Alando0123  for Stock Android 6.0
+# Minimal TWRP Tree for BLU R1 PLUS  by GrandMasterHokage  for Stock Android 6.0
 Recommended to be used with [Minimal TWRP Manifest](https://github.com/minimal-manifest-twrp/platform_manifest_twrp_omni).
 To initialize your local repository using this tree, use a command like this within the source directory:
 ```